Procedure Management Responsibility:

 An individual's right to access the Personal Information that it holds about them is not absolute.
 There are instances where applicable law or regulatory requirements permit or require UWCA to refuse a Personal Information access request.
 UWCA also reserves the right to decline to provide access to Personal Information where the information requested:

-- trade secrets or other business confidential information that may harm UWCA or competitive position of a third party, or interfere with contractual or other negotiations of UWCA or a third party;
+b) trade secrets or other business confidential information that may harm UWCA or the competitive position of a third party, or interfere with contractual or other negotiations of UWCA or a third party;

 5) may harm or interfere with law enforcement activities and other legal or employment related investigative or regulatory functions.